Labor Relations in the Public Sector (LS238)

 Benefits to You and Your Organization

-Jack Moody, formerly a Labor Relations Specialist with the New York State United Teachers (AFT, AFL-CIO), has worked with public sector unions for over 30 years.
+Formerly a Labor Relations Specialist with the New York State United Teachers (AFT, AFL-CIO), has worked with public sector unions for over 30 years.
 He has negotiated hundreds of contracts, represented members at countless grievance/arbitration hearings, and has organized many new bargaining units.
 As a long-time adjunct faculty member with Cornell University's ILR School, Jack has taught courses in conflict resolution, arbitration, negotiations, and strategies in health care bargaining.